AmandaMWilliams/Portfolio/README.md

 ### Summary
-Experienced Database Administrator and Junior Software Developer with demonstrated ability to work with teams in AGILE environment.
+Experienced Database Administrator and Software Developer with demonstrated ability to work with teams in AGILE environment.
 Knowledgeable in MySQL via SQL Server Management Studio, and version control management systems using GitCLI and Github. (https://github.com/AmandaMWilliams).
 <!--
 Dedicated, lifelong learner who is motivated by solving problems and a strong desire to make a positive impact by creating code as a Software Developer.
 Major experience lies in customer service and working in cross-functional teams bringing about fundamental change and process improvement.
 -->